-- Two parts for each sleeve including shoulder: front part of the sleeve (see the illustration - mark 3) and back part of the sleeve (see the illustration - mark 5).
+- Two parts for each sleeve including shoulder: front part of the sleeve (see the illustration mark 3) and back part of the sleeve (see the illustration mark 5).
 Each sleeve starts from the neck opening and extends over the shoulder maximally to the wrist joint.
 Starting from the armpit down the size of the panels must be equal front and back.
 The alignment of the posterior seam must be centred along the length of the sleeve and parallel to the torso seam.
-In addition, when the arm is extended from the torso, the anterior seam of the sleeve must be aligned with the torso seam.

-Side parts (Pos.
-9 and Pos.
-10):

-- Both the side parts end at the height of the athlete's knee.
-The tolerance for the end of both parts, above and below the knee, is +/- 15 cm. - At the waist seam both side parts (pos.
-7, 4, 9, 10) must be at least 5 cm wide. - Upper front parts (Pos 1, A1) The upper area of front part 1 must have a width of at least 10 cm.
+In addition, when the arm is extended from the torso, the anterior seam of the sleeve must be aligned with the torso seam. - the lower part of the suit, below waist seam is identical with the men's cut - Upper front parts (Pos 1, A1) The upper area of front part 1 must have a width of at least 10 cm.
 The front seam between the side part 1 and 7 must run over the middle part of the breast.